Plenary Program

 Charting Australia's Economic Future: Insights from the Productivity Commission

-SPEAKER: DANIELLE WOOD.
-Australia has the opportunity to reshape its economic trajectory through strategic reform.
+Hear from Danielle Wood, Chair of the Productivity Commission on Australia's opportunity to reshape its economic trajectory through strategic reform.
 With productivity growth remaining stubbornly low and impacting living standards, the Government is increasingly turning to its key independent research and advisory body to propose solutions.
-Danielle Wood, Chair of the Productivity Commission, will present key findings from the Commission's recent inquiries and outline how their recommendations can drive impactful reform.
+Danielle will present key findings from the Commission's recent inquiries and outline how their recommendations can drive impactful reform.
 From workforce participation to regulatory efficiency, technology adoption and service delivery, you'll gain insight into the evidence-based strategies needed to lift Australia's productivity and secure our economic future as multiple sectors go through critical transitions.
 Discover how actuaries can contribute to this reform agenda — whether through better data utilisation, improved risk management or more effective policy design.
 Leave with a comprehensive understanding of the productivity challenges ahead and the practical pathways for addressing them.

 Wisdom through change: Lessons from actuaries who've recalibrated

 Disruption demands the ability to rethink, reset and act.
-Hear from accomplished actuaries who have faced defining moments, tough calls, unexpected failures and breakthroughs that reshaped their thinking.
+Hear from accomplished actuaries, Adam Driussi, CEO of Quantium, Nicolette Rubinsztein AM, and Brett Clark CEO and Managing Director, Daiichi Life who have all have faced defining moments, tough calls, unexpected failures and breakthroughs that reshaped their thinking.
 They will share the lessons, mindset shifts and practical actions that turned setbacks into stepping stones for their careers.
 You will leave with stories that can be translated into lessons for today and ways to build resilience and reframe setbacks, to turn challenges into growth.

 Plenary 5 : Wednesday 27th May 2026